demasy/aws-certified-cloud-practitioner/README.md

 - Monitoring and Analytics
 - Pricing and Support
 - Migration and Innovation
-- AWS Certified Cloud Practitioner Basics
+- AWS Certified Cloud Practitioner Certification